krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 # 10.2 &nbsp; Binary Search Insertion Point

-Binary search can not only be used to search for target elements but also to solve many variant problems, such as searching for the insertion position of a target element.
+Binary search can be used not only to search for target elements, but also to solve many variant problems, such as finding the insertion position of a target element.

 ## 10.2.1 &nbsp; Case Without Duplicate Elements

 !!! question

-    Given a sorted array `nums` of length $n$ and an element `target`, where the array contains no duplicate elements.
-Insert `target` into the array `nums` while maintaining its sorted order.
-If the array already contains the element `target`, insert it to its left.
-Return the index of `target` in the array after insertion.
-An example is shown in Figure 10-4.
+    Given a sorted array `nums` of length $n$ and an element `target`, where the array contains no duplicate elements, insert `target` into `nums` while maintaining its sorted order.
+If `target` already exists in the array, insert it to its left.
+Return the index of `target` after insertion.
+An example is shown below.

 ![Binary search insertion point example data](binary_search_insertion.assets/binary_search_insertion_example.png){ class="animation-figure" }